Maryland Welcomes you to the our State Society

 The purposes of our society are to promote patriotism, to preserve and increase knowledge of the history of the American people, by the preservation of documents and relics, the marking of historic spots, the recording of family histories and traditions, the celebration of patriotic anniversaries, teaching and emphasizing the heroic deeds of the civil, military and naval life of those who molded this Government between the close of the American Revolution and the close of the War of 1812, to urge Congress to compile and publish authentic records of men in civil, military, and naval service from 1784 to 1815, inclusive, and to maintain at National Headquarters a museum of memorabilia of the 1784-1815 period.

-Let your light shine before others, so that they may see your good works and give glory to your Father in heaven.
-Matthew 5:16 (NRSV)
+“In the same way, let your light shine before others, so that they may see your good works and give glory…” Matthew 5:16 (NRSV)

 We have five active chapters in Maryland named after significant men, women, and ships who were important in our State’s History: